Divi Builder Review (2021): An Insanely Fast and Intuitive Drag & Drop Plugin for WordPress

 Although not much has changed in terms of Elegant Themes support over the past few years, I feel it’s nice to look at the support offerings, especially if you’re a new user considering Elegant Themes.

 Each Elegant Themes member receives access to a member’s area, with a full forum to talk with other users and some documentation for each of the themes, plugins, and, of course, the Divi Builder.
 You can submit general support questions if a solution doesn’t show up in the knowledge base or forum.

 It’s also worth mentioning that the Elegant Themes blog provides some of the best WordPress content on the market.
 If you’re looking to sharpen your WordPress, marketing, or web design skills, I recommend following the company on Facebook or Twitter to get updates from the blog.

 Along with an FAQ and a place to submit a quick email, Elegant Themes treats its members right.

 Anyone who wants a neat solution to website design can benefit from Divi.
 The plugin alone is incredibly helpful for both beginners and professional developers alike, no matter what theme you’re using.
 That said, if you like the Divi Page Builder, you might as well go the whole hog and install the Divi theme too.

 Don’t forget to use our ElegantThemes coupon to get 20% off.

-On the other hand, some of you might not be utilizing a theme from Elegant Themes.
-In this case, the Divi Builder plugin stands above all options.
+Even if you don’t want to use a theme from Elegant Themes, it’s still worth installing the Divi Builder plugin.
 The Divi plugin integrates with all third-party themes, and the 46 content modules provide incredible building options compared to other drag and drop builders on the market.